unitedoperations/UnitedOperationsFramework/docs/missions/basic-setup.md

 # Installation

+### Important Note

+The ACE Gear Presets within the UOF require content available only on UO Servers.
+The UOF is not dependent upon this content, as **the UOF is only dependent upon CBA and ACE3.**

+The dependencies on UO exclusive content are temporary and will be made a non-issue in a later public release.

 ## United Operations Testpack

 [Testing Modpack](https://steamcommunity.com/sharedfiles/filedetails/?id=849706204)
 {: .btn .mb-4 }

 Subscribe to the pack below for the latest public testing release of the framework.
-Keep in mind this version requires you to have content exclusive to the United Operations server and mod-pack.
-These dependencies are a temporary requirement and will be removed in a later public release.

 ## Github